 Rule 7: Only for medical expenses

-You must use your HSA only for medical expenses.
+You must use your HSA only for medical and health care expenses.
 This is an obvious restriction of this account.

 Qualified medical expenses that you can use your HSA for include: